-In Castlevania: Bloodlines the player travel through six different countries of Europe, controlling either John Morris — current owner of the "Vampire Killer" whip — or his childhood friend Eric Lecarde — a master lanceman.
+In Castlevania: Bloodlines, the player travels through six different countries of Europe, controlling either John Morris — current owner of the "Vampire Killer" whip — or his childhood friend Eric Lecarde — a master lanceman.
 Macabre creatures such as zombies and skeletons are summoned by Countess Bartley to kill you.

-Along the way you can collect items to power-up the weapon (up to three times), as well as one of three special weapons, useful to hit enemies from afar.
-In order to use the special weapons you must collect jewels, which are hidden inside candles found all over the way.
+Along the way the player can collect items to power-up their character's weapon (up to three times), as well as one of three special weapons, useful to hit enemies from afar.
+In order to use the special weapons, the player must collect jewels, which are hidden inside candles found all over the way.

 Passwords are given at the end of each stage, once the stage boss is defeated.
 When passwords are used, the weapon level, jewels count and score are reset — the special weapon is also lost.

 |John Morris (Johnny Morris in the Japanese version)|

 |Born in 12 December 1895 in Texas, USA, he is the son of Quincy Morris (who died upon defeating Dracula in 1897), and a distant descendant of Trevor Belmont.
 His weapon is the sacred whip "Vampire Killer", used by the Belmonts for centuries and temporarily entrusted to the Morris clan, since the Belmonts are unable to touch it until the year of 1999.|